The Ecobee thermostat relies on a Wifi connection to do many things such as exchanging data with sensors and connecting to your mobile app.

 The expert will look at the hardware and see if the solution is to replace a piece of hardware or completely change the thermostat.

-Solution 9: Contact Ecobee technical support team.
+Solution 8: Contact Ecobee technical support team.

-You can also contact Ecobee customer support and send your device to them and they will repair it for free or replace the device if necessary (this option is only available if the device is still under warranty).
+You can also contact Ecobee customer support and send your device to them and they will repair it for free or replace the device if necessary (this option is available if the device is still under warranty).

 Final Words.